Skip to content

 About ZMZM Labs

-So we built ZMZM Labs as the brand we wished existed.
-We were also explicit about what we couldn't honestly call certified — which is why we hold every product to our own published halal standard instead of slapping one label across the whole catalog.
+So we built ZMZM Labs as the brand we wished existed — and we were explicit from the start about what we could and couldn't honestly claim.
+We hold no third-party certification.
+We hold every product to our own published halal standard instead, and we say so plainly.

 Our halal standard

-Halal · skincare.
+Skincare.
 Topical products aren't eligible for ingestible-style audit frameworks.
-Rather than apply a certification mark we don't believe is rigorously earned, we verify the skincare line internally to the standard we'd accept for our own families and call it halal.
+Rather than apply a certification mark we don't believe is rigorously earned, we verify the skincare line internally to the standard we'd accept for our own families.
 Every ingredient is sourced, every formula is documented, nothing porcine, nothing alcohol-based that we'd consider problematic for leave-on use.

 Every product page tells you exactly how that product is verified.
 We'd rather be honest about the gap than over-claim.